anaselfathi/ParforProgMon/Readme.md

 This is quite fast but for very short loop cycles (like the above) it results in way too many connections.
 The original ParforProgMonv3 solves this by letting the user choose a stepSize manually.
 However, this is combersome and non-intuitive.
 This update calculates the stepsize automatically and thus maintains a very fast execution time even for very short loop cycles.
-4. Instead of tcp socket we use a udp socket whick is established on construction and not opened/closed at each loop cycle.
+4. Instead of tcp socket we use a udp socket which is established on construction and not opened/closed at each loop cycle.
 5. To track each worker progress, each worker sends its own progress to the server via udp.
 6. Small interface changes: I don't really care about the window title of the progress bar.
 This is now an optional parameter and now also properly monitored by matlab's input parser.